chaos-polymtl/lethe/doc/source/installation/installation.rst

   cmake ../dealii -DDEAL_II_WITH_MPI=ON -DDEAL_II_WITH_TRILINOS=ON -DTRILINOS_DIR=path/to/your/trilinos/installation -DDEAL_II_WITH_P4EST=ON -DP4EST_DIR=path/to/your/p4est/installation  -DDEAL_II_WITH_METIS=ON -DMETIS_DIR=path/to/your/metis/installation -DCMAKE_INSTALL_PREFIX=/path/to/desired/installation`

-Compile dealii
+Compile deal.II

 .. code-block:: text

   make -j<nprocessor> install

-Create an environment variable for the DEALII directory.
+Create an environment variable for the deal.II directory

 .. code-block:: text